wagbubu/shopping-cart/README.md

 # Shopping Cart Project

 This is one of the required project by the ReactJS course I am following in The Odin Project.
+You may view the deployed site here <a>https://ravenfakestore.netlify.app/</a>
 <br>
 <br>
 This project uses [FakeStoreApi](https://fakestoreapi.com/) to fetch all the products from it.